hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/boundary.rst

       Useful for creating folds like on a skirt.
    Smooth
-      Works similar to the :doc:`Grab </sculpt_paint/sculpting/tools/smooth>` tool but, the vertices that are smoothed are constrained to the the mesh boundary.
+      Works similar to the :doc:`Grab </sculpt_paint/sculpting/tools/smooth>` tool but, the vertices that are smoothed are constrained to the mesh boundary.

 .. _bpy.types.Brush.boundary_falloff_type: